Summer Camping Programs for Wilderness Kids Students

 Wilderness Kids is venturing to extraordinary Shenandoah National Park.
-On Day 2, we will get in kayaks and paddle the mighty Shenandoah River.
+On Day 2, we will get in tubes and float the mighty Shenandoah River.
 Other stops will include a hike to fun waterfalls in White Oak Canyon and a visit to Luray Caverns.
+This trip is a beginner level trip focused on rising 7th-8th graders who have never camped before.
 At night, we will sleep in tents in a “front-country” campsite (with bathroom facilities and near other campers).

 Into the Woods:

 Wilderness Kids will leave our vehicle behind, hoist our backpacks on and venture into the wilderness for one night of this Adventure.
 We will summit the Big Schloss (the Big Castle), offering beautiful views into two states and camp in the "backcountry" (without access to modern facilities).
 On Day Two, we will return to the road and head off for more adventures to include swimming, fishing and hiking.
 We will sleep that night at a front-country campground (with bathroom facilities and near other campers).
 This trip is a beginner level trip focused on rising 7th-8th graders who have never camped before.
 Then we will head home, just in time for Back-to-School.
 What a summer it's been!

 We are delighted to offer two 5-day experiences in Summer 2024; one girls trip and one boys trip.
 These experiences will engage students in a variety of activities and allow for community building among their peers.
 On all trips, students sleep in tents in modern campgrounds and may also venture out on backpacking trips, where they will sleep at backcountry campsites).
 These trips are open to all registered students who have completed at least one 3-day Adventure with Wilderness Kids between 2022 and 2024, or who have prior approval from Wilderness Kids Staff.